UDCS/Autograder/README.md

 go install github.com/pressly/goose/v3/cmd/goose@latest
 ```
 7. [Install postgres](#how-to-install-postgres) and create a database named `autograder`.
 Make sure you postgres is up and running.
 You can download [Beekeeper Studio](https://www.beekeeperstudio.io/get-community) as a database explorer if you don't already have one.
 8. Run `source .envrc` to export the variables of `.envrc` on your local machine.
+Run `goose up` to run all the required database migrations.
 9. Open http://localhost:8080/ to access the web app.

 ### On Windows w/o WSL